techedemic/env_vars/README.md

 ## NodeJS and environment variables

 - Reading raw environment variables
-- Reading environment variables from a file
+- Reading environment variables from a `.env` file
+- Using custom name and/or location for `.env` file.
+- What NOT to do with `.env` files

 Assumptions: